21thecreative/study/Embedding-Guide.md

 * **id**: ID of a GitHub gist to load into the editor
 * **split**: Percentage of the iframe width to use for the editor (the rest may be used by the console or Flutter/HTML output).
 * **theme**: Set this to 'dark' to use the dark theme (seen in the first screenshot above).

+Embedded views exported in strong mode will land in the main dartpad web client with strong mode enabled.

 ### Styling the editor